 This list allows you to send an individual email to every attendee, regardless of the Registration Contact.

 From a person's registration, you can choose a type of email to send to the Registration Contact, as well as any listed email addresses, by clicking Email.

 If you want the email to go to someone besides the current Registration Contact, you can change the Registration Contact by clicking the Edit button in the Attendees section.

 There are various reasons why an email might have not been delivered.
 You can see a list of all the emails a person has received through Planning Center from the Communication tab on their profile page.
-If an email is dropped, open the email and hover over the "Dropped" text to see the specific reason for the email being dropped.
+Open an email highlighted in red to see if the email failed or was dropped.

 To learn more about what specific error codes entail, check out Email Error Codes.

 If someone mentions they didn't receive an email, or you see that an email failed to be delivered to them, try these things:

 If neither of these help, contact support by clicking the ? in the top right corner of the app.